mukeshrawat02/csv-solver/README.md

 ## Problem Statement

-Use your initiative and solve it in the best way you think you can.
-The idea is to demonstrate your skills by building a small application (using React) which produces a target figure from a CSV file containing several numbers.
+The idea is to demonstrate a small application (using React) which produces a target figure from a CSV file containing several numbers.

 Create a CSV file with the following numbers: 3, 4, 8, 7, 12